Optics

 Module implementing various calculations based on the TWISS optics parameters.

-pyhdtoolkit.optics.twiss.courant_snyder_transform(u_vector: numpy.ndarray, alpha: float, beta: float) numpy.ndarray[source]
+pyhdtoolkit.optics.twiss.courant_snyder_transform(u_vector: ndarray, alpha: float, beta: float) ndarray[source]

-New in version 0.5.0.
+Added in version 0.5.0.

-Perform the Courant-Snyder transform on regular (nonchaotic) phase-space coordinates.
+Perform the Courant-Snyder transform on regular (nonchaotic) phase space coordinates.
 Specifically, if considering the horizontal plane and noting \(U = (x, px)\) the phase-space vector, it returns \(\bar{U} = (\bar{x}, \bar{px})\) according to the transform \(\bar{U} = P \cdot U\), where

 \[\begin{split}P = \begin{pmatrix} \frac{1}{\sqrt{\beta_x}} & 0 \\ \frac{\alpha_x}{\sqrt{\beta_x}} & \sqrt{\beta_x} \\ \end{pmatrix}\end{split}\]

-• alpha (float) -- alpha twiss parameter in the appropriate plane.
+• alpha (float) -- Alpha twiss parameter in the appropriate plane.

-• beta (float) -- beta twiss parameter in the appropriate plane.
+• beta (float) -- Beta twiss parameter in the appropriate plane.

-The normalized phase-space coordinates from the Courant-Snyder transform.
+numpy.ndarray -- The normalized phase-space coordinates from the Courant-Snyder transform.

 Example